 We need to know, deep down, that we can be our authentic selves and still be loved.
 That we matter.

 It is part of the human condition that we each experience some form of struggle, longing, loss and insecurity in our lives.
 I bring a trauma-informed, contextual, systems perspective to mental health, informed by my postgraduate training in educational and developmental psychology.
-At the core of all my work is the Circle of Security framework for building attachment security, and I also draw on psychodynamic psychotherapy, internal family systems (IFS), acceptance and commitment therapy (ACT), interpersonal psychotherapy, mentalising interventions, and The Work that Reconnects.
+At the core of all my work is the Circle of Security framework for building attachment security, and I also draw on EMDR therapy, psychodynamic psychotherapy, parts work, acceptance and commitment therapy (ACT), interpersonal psychotherapy, mentalising interventions, and The Work that Reconnects.

 • The night sky with purple haze, clouds and stars.